marinone94/divedeep-transformers/divedeep/topics/sequence-classification-bert/BLOG.md

 As in any problem, it is a good rule to start defining what we will be working with.
 In general, sequence classification is the task of predicting a category (label) given a sequence of inputs.
 Often, within the Natural Language Processing domain, sequence classification applied to text inputs is referred to as text classification.
 However, some people place under the same umbrella tasks where one wants to classify every word in a sentence, or every word in a document, for example finding personally identifiable information (PII) in a document.
 Usually, those tasks are rather tagged as token classification ones, but that is not always the case.
 I like this distinction as it is intuitive, therefore it will be adopted here and in all the other contents, unless specified.

 In this article, we will focus on the task of predicting the overall category of a sequence of words, either it being a sentence or a set of sentences.
 We will primarily focus on the [BERT](https://arxiv.org/abs/1810.04805) model, an encoder-only transformer model which can be adapted and trained for text classification.
 Specifically, we will fine-tune a pretrained BERT model using Hugging Face [Transformers](https://github.com/huggingface/transformers), [Tokenizers](https://github.com/huggingface/tokenizers), and [Datasets](https://github.com/huggingface/datasets) libraries.
-To grasp all the details, we will experiment with different datasets, leverage [BertViz](https://github.com/jessevig/bertviz) and [Ecco](https://github.com/jalammar/ecco) libraries, and edit the source codes ourselves.
+SEE NEW LIBRARY EVALUATE To grasp all the details, we will experiment with different datasets, leverage [BertViz](https://github.com/jessevig/bertviz) and [Ecco](https://github.com/jalammar/ecco) libraries, and edit the source codes ourselves.
 We will compare how the models diverge when fine-tuned on different datasets, understand why they fail on specific examples, and try to infer general rules to improve the models performance.

 As in all the CATCHYNAME articles, I assume the readers have some experince in Python and grasp the fundamentals of Machine Learning.
 I hope you will enjoy this article, as well as the future ones.